trumpetman9/stat362/venv_setup.md

 conda config --set auto_activate_base false
 ```

-#### Install Python
+### Install Python

-Before installing Poetry, you need to have Python 3.12 or 3.13 installed on your system.
-This project requires these specific versions for compatibility.
+Poetry is a Python package manager, but it does not install Python itself.
+You must have Python installed on your system before using Poetry.

+For this course, you will need Python 3.12 or 3.13 to ensure compatibility with the required packages.
+If you don't have either installed, please follw the instructions below to install it.

-##### For Windows:
+#### For Windows:

 1. **Download Python from the official website:**
    - Visit [python.org/downloads](https://www.python.org/downloads/)